 Letter spacing—Please refrain from altering letter-spacing on our products.
 There may be rare scenarios in which this is acceptable, but generally speaking, this should be avoided altogether.

-When certain typographic patterns in your design emerge, or you believe a certain solution should be made into a component, reach out to the #design-systems channel on Slack to find out more on submitting your code or idea.
+When certain typographic patterns in your design emerge, or you believe a certain solution should be made into a component, reach out to the #primer channel on Slack to find out more on submitting your code or idea.
 You may also reach out by opening an issue in the Primer repo on GitHub.

 Primer includes many typographic solutions.
 Please utilize them when possible before creating a custom component.
 Some include: